Lipo-6 Black Intense

 Studies find that nitric oxide facilitates this increase in glucose uptake into skeletal muscle via intracellular signaling which culminates in up-regulation of glucose transporter-4 (GLUT4) translocation.

-In other words, nitric oxide helps increase energy usage and production during workouts, which promotes greater performance.
-It may also speed recovery due to the enhanced glucose uptake in skeletal muscle, which helps replenish glycogen that is depleted during exercise.
+In other words, nitric oxide helps increase energy usage and production during workouts.
+Which promotes greater performance.
+Similarly, it may also speed recovery due to the enhanced glucose uptake in skeletal muscle, which helps replenish glycogen that is depleted during exercise.

 Well, exercise, in and of itself, prompts an increase in nitric oxide levels.
 So, by merely getting in the gym and getting after it, you’re boosting endogenous nitric oxide production.

-Diet can also help support increased nitric oxide production as certain vegetables (arugula, beet root, kale, etc) are rich in nitrates.
+Moreover, diet can also help support increased nitric oxide production as certain vegetables (arugula, beet root, kale, etc.) are rich in nitrates.

-Increasing your intake of nitrate-rich vegetables boosts nitric oxide production via the nitrate-nitrite-nitric oxide pathway, promoting greater blood flow, decreased blood pressure, and heightened athletic performance!
+Increasing your intake of nitrate-rich vegetables boosts nitric oxide production via the nitrate-nitrite-nitric oxide pathway.
+Which promotes greater blood flow, decreased blood pressure, and heightened athletic performance!

 Nutrex has done the research and developed an arsenal of pre-workout supplements that enhance nitric oxide production through both pathways in the body.

-Citrulline is a non-essential amino acid that has been shown to increase plasma and tissue concentrations of arginine (the “fuel” for nitric oxide production) more effectively than L-arginine, leading to greater nitric oxide production.
+Citrulline is a non-essential amino acid that has been shown to increase plasma and tissue concentrations of arginine (the “fuel” for nitric oxide production) leading to greater nitric oxide production.
+It is also known as the body’s “Preferred Precursor” to the NO production.

-To get the best of both nitric oxide pathways and maximize NO production, consider stacking one scoop of Outlift Concentrate with one scoop Outlift Stim-Free.
+To get the best of both nitric oxide pathways and maximize NO production, consider stacking one scoop of Outlift or Hemo-Rage Unleased with 1 to 3 servings of L-Arginine 1000.